 Mr. Willemin’s cases have garnered significant media attention.
 Mr. Willemin has made television and radio appearances, including on WPIX and WCBS, and his cases are regularly reported on in the print and internet media, including in the New York Times, the New York Post, The New York Daily News, Buzzfeed, the Gothamist, the New York Law Journal and Law360.
-Mr. Willemin’s work has also been recognized by Super Lawyers, and he has been named to the New York Metro Rising Stars list three years in a row (2014, 2015, 2016).
+Mr. Willemin’s work has also been recognized by Super Lawyers, and he has been named to the New York Metro Rising Stars list four years in a row (2014, 2015, 2016, and 2017).
 This is a distinction reserved for only 2.5% of the attorneys in the New York Metro area.

 - Litigation on behalf of two women in a sexual harassment action against their former employer, a very successful New York City hedge fund, and the managers of the fund;

 - Pre‐litigation resolution of sexual harassment claims on behalf of two women against a multinational banking and financial services company;

 - Litigation and favorable settlement for two women subjected to physical and verbal sexual harassment at the hands of their supervisors.

 - Second chaired a disability discrimination trial resulting in a $1.35 million dollar jury verdict;

 - Litigation and resolution of a five‐plaintiff gender discrimination lawsuit against one of the world’s largest banks;

 - Litigation and resolution of a race discrimination action against a leading recruiting firm;